Fuzzyzilla/fuzzpaint/readme.md

    - [ ] Save brushes to file
      - To document or to global repo? - resolved: both, with UUIDs!
 That way, files can be freely shared, and brushes can be easily re-used.
    - [X] Tesselation engine capable of mixed brushes
-   - [ ] ~~Roller brushes~~
    - [X] Stamped brushes
    - [X] Efficient erasers
  - [X] Layers
    - [X] Simple UI to manage layer creation, order, modes, etc.
    - [X] Blending compute shaders
-     - In the future, compile a document-specific compute shader to do the blending in a more optimizer-friendly manner.
-     - Also, take advantage of associativity and commutativity of blend modes to reduce number of distinct dispatches
+     - take advantage of associativity and commutativity of blend modes to reduce number of distinct dispatches?
      - fall forward on `EXT_blend_operation_advanced` or `EXT_fragment_shader_interlock`?
+   - [X] Passthrough, grouped-blend layers
+   - [X] Color fill layers
-   - Groups + FX + self-populating layers (clone, fill, gradients) come ~~later~~ **SOON >:3**
+   - FX + other self-populating layers (clone, gradients) come later
  - [ ] UI
    - [X] Initial layout
    - [X] A ~~simple~~ **✨robust and rebindable✨** hotkey system, with support for